reab5555/Multiple-Sclerosis-MRI-Prediction/README.md

 <p/>

 ## Conclusion
-In conclusion, our project aimed to build upon the existing research by applying modern deep learning techniques, primarily the Vision Transformer model, to classify MS from MRI images.
-Through meticulous cross-validation and fine-tuning, we achieved robust performance metrics, demonstrating the efficacy of ViT models in medical image classification tasks.
+In conclusion, our project aimed to build upon the existing research by applying modern computer vision techniques, primarily the Vision Transformer model, to classify MS from MRI images.
+Through cross-validation and fine-tuning, we achieved robust performance metrics, demonstrating the efficacy of ViT models in medical image classification tasks.

 ## Potential Problems and Future Directions
 ### Small Dataset